Arctic

 The Arctic is a safe place when you travel with the experts.
 As the daring polar explorers of yore proved, it is not an easy destination.
 However, for 21st-century explorers (that’s you), you can make the most of your time aboard our purpose-built high-tech ships.
 They slice through the sea ice with ease (and heightened passenger comfort) thanks to their X-BOW technology.

-With our focus on small-ship expedition sailing, we only have on average 132 passengers on the Greg Mortimer and the Sylvia Earle, and on average 154 passengers on the Douglas Mawson, with a healthy crew-to-guest ratio.
+With our focus on small-ship expedition sailing, we only have a maximum of 130 passengers on the Greg Mortimer, the Sylvia Earle, and the Douglas Mawson, with a healthy crew-to-guest ratio.
 Every off-ship adventure is under the guidance of our passionate Expedition Leaders.
 Always follow their instructions for your safety and comfort.

 For those who get motion sickness, come prepared with ample supplies, including medication, sea bands, and ginger treats to calm your stomach.
 We have medical staff on every sailing should you need additional assistance.